CumulusNetworks/docs/content/cumulus-linux-43/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ## Best Practices

-Cumulus Networks recommends you follow these best practices when configuring MLAG on your switches.
+Follow these best practices when configuring MLAG on your switches.

 ### MTU and MLAG